null Skip to main content

 Adding to cart… The item has been added

-Handcrafted Stoneware Mug – Milky White & Brown Glaze
+Handcrafted Stoneware Mug – Milky White & Earthy Brown Glaze

 Rustic charm, made in the mountains.

-This Appalachian-made mug is wheel-thrown and hand-glazed in a soft, milky white and rich earthy brown, creating organic movement and depth with every pour.
-Each piece is truly one-of-a-kind, with subtle variations in shape, glaze flow, and texture that highlight the artistry of handmade pottery.
+This Appalachian-made stoneware mug is wheel-thrown and hand-glazed in a soft milky white paired with a rich, earthy brown, creating beautiful organic movement and depth in every piece.
+The flowing glaze and subtle variations in form celebrate the natural character of handmade pottery—no two mugs are ever exactly alike.

-Comfortably holding 12 ounces, it’s the perfect companion for your morning coffee, evening tea, or cozy cocoa by the fire.
-Durable enough for daily use yet beautiful enough to display, this mug is both microwave and dishwasher safe.
+Designed to comfortably hold 12 ounces, this mug is perfect for your morning coffee, evening tea, or a cozy cup of cocoa by the fire.
+It’s durable enough for everyday use, yet distinctive enough to leave on display when not in hand.

-Handcrafted by Audball Pottery Studio in the heart of Rabun Gap, Georgia, where tradition meets creativity in every piece.
+Each mug is thoughtfully handcrafted by Audball Pottery Studio in the heart of Rabun Gap, Georgia, where mountain tradition and creative craftsmanship come together in small-batch pottery.

 • Weight: Approx. 9 oz

-Embrace the warmth and individuality of small-batch pottery with this soulful, mountain-made mug.
+Embrace the warmth, authenticity, and quiet beauty of small-batch, mountain-made pottery with this soulful handcrafted mug.

 All of our functional pottery is microwave, oven and dishwasher safe.
 All glazes are lead free and safe for food.
 Do not place them on direct heat and avoid extreme temperature changes (start in a cold oven).
 Pottery should never be placed under a broiler, over direct flame or on the stovetop.
 Let pottery preheat with the oven.
 You can take the chill off by filling with hot tap water before putting in a preheated oven or adding very hot liquids or food.
 If taking pottery directly from the refrigerator let it warm up a little before placing in a hot oven or heating in the microwave.
 Setting a hot dish on cold tile or countertop is another source of thermal shock.
 Use a potholder, cork or wooden trivet.
 Pottery is dishwasher safe and many find it safer washing by machine than by slippery hands.
 However for longest life, many potters recommend hand washing to avoid chipping.